-Both European13 and global regulators14 have been vocal in their support of innovation, and their desire not to introduce short-term regulatory and supervisory frameworks which may prevent new technologies from developing and delivering the expected benefits to firms.
+Global regulators have been vocal in their support of innovation, and their desire not to introduce short-term regulatory and supervisory frameworks, which may prevent new technologies from developing and delivering the expected benefits to firms.
+Notably, in China, banks have a larger remit for innovation and technology deployment and therefore, supported by their regulatory environment, they have benefitted from a faster rate of progress.